 “Show you what bad girls get,” he mutters into Toni’s mouth, and there’s delighted laughter and the promise of a whole lot more to come.

 The bathroom is tiny—the kind of tiny where you have to sit on an angle to take a shit and the door won’t open all the way—but they have candles, and Toni’s poured some kind of sweet, flowery oil into the water.
 He gets in first, and Kel can’t help but watch.
-He’s already starting to change.
-Hell, that started when he began growing out his hair, talking about facial electrolysis, and looking up all this crap on the internet.
+He’s already starting to change, even if it’s just the way he holds himself, the way he thinks about his body.
+Hell, that started when he began growing out his hair, talking about facial electrolysis, and looking up all this crap online.
 Kel didn’t think he’d do it, didn’t think for a minute it would come to anything, but he was wrong.

 It hasn’t been long so far, with the pills.
 A little over six weeks, maybe.
 Kel supposes he should be keeping count, but he hasn’t.
-They’re the horse piss kind—no prescriptions, and the labels are often in Spanish—and they scare him to death because Toni bought them online, sitting there in this cyber café drinking a cinnamon latte and pretending it was just normal shopping.
-He’s self-administering, talking about complicated dosages of estrogen, anti-androgens and progesterone like he knows what he’s doing, but he doesn’t.
-They make him moody as hell—worse even than before he started—and who knows what he’s doing to his body in the long term.
+Not properly, anyway.
+They’re the horse piss kind—no prescriptions, and the labels are often in Spanish—and they scare him to death because Toni bought them from some shitty website, sitting there in this cyber café drinking a cinnamon latte and pretending it was just normal shopping.
+It wasn’t.
+It was a terrible idea.
+He’s self-administering, talking about complicated dosages of estrogen, anti-androgens, and progesterone like he knows what he’s doing, but he doesn’t.
+They make him moody as hell—worse even than before he started—and who knows what he’s doing to himself in the long term?

 A perfect crocus, flattened and torn.

-“What’d you do today?” he asks, kissing Toni’s nape.
+“What’d you do today?” he asks and kisses Toni’s nape.

 “Not much.
 Read.
 Watched some TV.
 Slept in.”